Ebola: Weaponisation

 Ebolavirus is classified as a biosafety level 4 agent, as well as a Category A bioterrorism agent by the Centers for Disease Control and Prevention.
 It has the potential to be weaponised for use in biological warfare, and was investigated by Biopreparat for such use, but might be difficult to prepare as a weapon of mass destruction because the virus becomes ineffective quickly in open air.
 Fake emails pretending to be Ebola information from the WHO or the Mexican government have, in 2014, been misused to spread computer malware.
 The BBC reported in 2015 that "North Korean state media has suggested the disease was created by the U.S. military as a biological weapon."

+Displacement

+Analysis of the 2014–2015 Ebola epidemic found that outbreaks can trigger displacement, as fear of infection, quarantine measures, lack of essential supplies, stigma, and violence around the response can lead people and even entire communities to flee their homes.